PuruVJ/vite-preset-react/README.md

 ## Errors

-## 1. Getting a blank page with error: `Uncaught SyntaxError: Identifier 'React' has already been declared`
+## Identifier 'React' has already been declared

-Its because `React` has already been imported behind the scenes into your component.
-Remove any `import React from 'react'` from your components.
+This error occurs when manually import `React` in a file, with the config option `injectReact` set to `true`.

+Solution would be to remove the import if it is the only file in the whole codebase importing `React`.
+Or you can set `injectReact` option to `false`.
+This will suppress this error and allow you to import `React` in every file.

+## Uncaught ReferenceError: React is not defined

+This error arises when you have the option `injectReact` set to `false`, but you're not importing `React` in some of your files.
+Solution would be to set this option to `true`; Or put an `import React from 'react'` statement in every file containing JSX code.

 ## Not importing React doesn't allow JSX in TSX files